Peers Supporting Peers

 What we offer

 Medical school can be a stressful and emotionally charged time.
 We are a group of students who can identify with many of the stresses that students face, and we are dedicated to improving the wellbeing of fellow students and the medical school community as a whole.
-CPAP strives to forge bonds between students in an effort to build a supportive, connected community.
+PSP strives to forge bonds between students in an effort to build a supportive, connected community.